-The County of Los Angeles Department of Animal Care and Control (DAAC) is one of the largest and most progressive animal control agencies in the United States.
+The City of Maywood contracts with the County of Los Angeles Department of Animal Care and Control (DACC) and is one of the largest and most progressive animal control agencies in the United States.
 Our seven animal care centers serve unincorporated Los Angeles County and 47 contract cities with a combined total population of over 3 million residents.
-We cover more than 3,400 square miles of cities, deserts, beaches, and mountains; from the Antelope Valley in the north to the Palos Verdes Peninsula in the south, as far east as the border of San Bernardino County, and west to Thousand Oaks.
+We cover more than 3,400 square miles of cities, deserts, beaches, and mountains: from the Antelope Valley in the north to the Palos Verdes Peninsula in the south, as far east as the border of San Bernardino County, and west to Thousand Oaks.
 We provide animal control and rescue services in our service areas 24 hours a day, seven days a week.

 By order of the Chair of the Board of Supervisors for the County of Los Angeles, all County facilities will be closed to the public beginning March 16, 2020, until further notice.
 This includes DACCs seven animal care centers.
-DACC officers will continue to respond to emergency calls for service including:
+DACC Animal Control Officers will continue to respond to emergency calls for service including:

 - Animal cruelty investigations

 All seven (7) Animal Care Centers remained open throughout the pandemic, serving the public by appointment for on-site visits and 24/7 through our Communications Centers and online service requests.
 Animal Care Centers continue to reunite pets with their owners, transfer pets to Adoption Partners and adopt pets into new families.